Bastille (band): Bad Blood and All This Bad Blood (2012–2014)

 In February 2013, Bastille confirmed the release of the fourth single to be taken from Bad Blood, "Pompeii".
 The song was positively reviewed by critics, reaching number two in the United Kingdom and number five in the US.
 Their debut album Bad Blood was released on 4 March 2013, and placed at number one in the UK Albums Chart.
-On 11 March, Bastille was announced to be playing at the Reading and Leeds Festival in August 2013.
-In an interview with Digital Spy in March 2013, "Laura Palmer" was revealed to be the fifth single to be released from the album, by lead vocalist, Dan Smith.
-It was released on 3 June 2013, and an accompanying video for the track premiered through the band's official VEVO page on 12 April 2013.
+On 11 March, Bastille was announced to be playing at the Reading and Leeds Festival in August 2013."Laura Palmer" was released on 3 June 2013, and an accompanying video for the track premiered through the band's official VEVO page on 12 April 2013.
 The group joined English rock band Muse as a supporting act on their The 2nd Law Tour in May 2013 and did so again in June 2013.
 In May 2013, Bastille released their Haunt EP in the US via iTunes.
-On Saturday 6 July the band headlined their first UK summer music festival at Blissfields.
-Smith was quoted as saying "We're massively excited about our first ever headline slot at a festival.
+On Saturday 6 July, the band headlined their first UK summer music festival at Blissfields.
+Smith said, "We're massively excited about our first ever headline slot at a festival.
 Particularly because we love Blissfields so much, and because they've been so supportive to us over the last couple of years."
 The performance coincided with the band appearing on the cover of a national music publication, Notion magazine, for the first time.
 On 24 August 2013, "Things We Lost in the Fire" was released as the sixth single from the band's debut album.
 A music video for the song was shot in Vilnius and Kėdainiai, Lithuania.
 On 3 September 2013, Bastille released their Bad Blood album in the US via iTunes.